LGBTQ rights in Indonesia: LGBT rights movement in Indonesia

 In 1982, the first gay rights interest group was established in Indonesia.
-"Lambda Indonesia" and other similar organisations arose in the late 1980s and 1990s.
-Today, some of the major LGBTQ associations in the nation include "GAYa NUSANTARA" and "Arus Pelangi".
+Lambda Indonesia and other similar organisations arose in the late 1980s and 1990s.
+Today, some of the major LGBTQ associations in the nation include GAYa NUSANTARA and Arus Pelangi.

 The gay and lesbian movement in Indonesia is one of the oldest and largest in Southeast Asia.
 Lambda Indonesia activities included organising social gatherings, consciousness-raising and created a newsletter, but the group dissolved in the 1990s.
 Gaya Nusantara is a gay rights group which focuses on homosexual issues such as AIDS.
 Another group is the Yayasan Srikandi Sejati, which was founded in 1998.
 Their primary focus is health issues about transgender people, and their work includes providing HIV/AIDS counselling and free condoms to transgender sex workers at a free health clinic.
-There are now over thirty LGBT groups in Indonesia.
+There are now over thirty LGBTQ groups in Indonesia.

-Yogyakarta, Indonesia, hosted a 2006 summit on LGBT rights that produced the Yogyakarta Principles on the Application of International Human Rights Law in Relation to Sexual Orientation and Gender Identity.
+Yogyakarta, Indonesia, hosted a 2006 summit on LGBTQ rights that produced the Yogyakarta Principles on the Application of International Human Rights Law in Relation to Sexual Orientation and Gender Identity.
 However, a summit in March 2010 in Surabaya was met with condemnation from the Islamic Defenders Front and was disrupted by conservative protesters.

-By 2015, the victory of LGBT rights movement in Western countries has had significant implications in Indonesia.
-As numerous influential Western countries began legalising same-sex marriage since 2001, the LGBT rights issue has caught the attention and awareness of the general public in Indonesia and generated public discourse.
+By 2015, the victory of LGBTQ rights movement in Western countries has had significant implications in Indonesia.
+As numerous influential Western countries began legalising same-sex marriage since 2001, the LGBTQ rights issue has caught the attention and awareness of the general public in Indonesia and generated public discourse.
 The popular opinion split into several stances, and the main reaction was not positive.
-The right-wing elements in Indonesian politics, especially religious-based political parties and organisation have publicly condemned LGBT rights.
-Some argued that currently, Indonesia is under the threat of global LGBT "propaganda", which promotes an "LGBT lifestyle".
-Same-sex marriage or civil union became the main issue discussed in public regarding LGBT rights, although LGBT activists have argued that currently they do not fight for same-sex marriage, but simply seek the fundamental human rights of security, freedom from fear and freedom of assembly.
+The right-wing elements in Indonesian politics, especially religious-based political parties and organisation have publicly condemned LGBTQ rights.
+Some argued that currently, Indonesia is under the threat of global LGBTQ "propaganda", which promotes an "LGBT lifestyle".
+Same-sex marriage or civil union became the main issue discussed in public regarding LGBTQ rights, although LGBTQ activists have argued that currently they do not fight for same-sex marriage, but simply seek the fundamental human rights of security, freedom from fear and freedom of assembly.

-The comic Alpantuni depicts a gay Indonesian character who faces anti-LGBT sentiment featuring Muslim characters.
+The comic Alpantuni depicts a gay Indonesian character who faces anti-LGBTQ sentiment featuring Muslim characters.
 Its Instagram account later was shut down by authorities.
 However, he was able to reactivate it later.

-In response to a proposed bill meant to mandate conversion therapy to individuals suspected of being LGBT, queer-identifying Indonesian musician/songwriter Kai Mata "generat[ed] media buzz for being the first openly gay musician in Indonesia," vocally out amidst government hostility and harsh public sentiment.
+In response to a proposed bill meant to mandate conversion therapy to individuals suspected of being LGBTQ, queer-identifying Indonesian musician/songwriter Kai Mata "generat[ed] media buzz for being the first openly gay musician in Indonesia," vocally out amidst government hostility and harsh public sentiment.
 The comments section echoed support from the international community, hope from closeted Indonesians, and backlash from other citizens, telling her "I’m Indonesian and normal, please leave the country if you do not want to undergo therapy and recover."